 Renewable Energy Certificates allowed businesses to purchase tax credits generated from solar arrays on schools, for example.
-While Oregon state incentives for solar are gone, the 30% federal tax credit remains through 2019, then is phased out.
+But the 30% federal tax credit remains through 2019, then is phased out in 2-3 years.

 Energy Trust of Oregon cash incentives also remain available to customers of Portland General Electric, Pacific Power, NW Natural, and Cascade Natural Gas.
 The Oregon Public Utility Commission oversees Energy Trust’s investment of utility customer funds in energy-efficiency and renewable power programs.

-A new program, community solar, will not be online until 2019.
+A new Oregon program, Community Solar, will not be online until 2019.
 Community solar will allow utility customers to own or subscribe into a shared solar array with other community members, delivering clean energy to the grid while customers receive a credit on each utility bill.